How to build a CRM system from scratch

 9. Social media integration

 With a vast majority of customers active on platforms like Facebook, Instagram, Twitter, and Pinterest, social media has become a vital channel for business.
-Integrating social media tracking into your crm lets you monitor brand mentions, customer sentiment, and engagement in real time.
+Integrating social media tracking into your CRM lets you monitor brand mentions, customer sentiment, and engagement in real time.
 Hootsuite is an excellent platform to connect social insights to your CRM.

 Steps to take before building a CRM system